Roberson (surname)

 Roberson is a patronymic surname and a variant of Robertson, derived from the given name Robert.
-Over the centuries, there have been many derivations of the Robertson surname, including Robason.
-The geographical origins of the surname Roberson is Scotland and northern England.
-Robertson is also a highland clan and also has many derivatives of the name.
+Over the centuries, numerous derivations of the Roberson surname have emerged, including Robason.
+The geographical origins of the surname Roberson are Scotland and northern England.
+Roberson is also a highland clan and has many derivatives of the name.

 Notable people with the name include: